 The checkout page plays a crucial role in online stores’ performance.
 This final stage of the customer journey should be perfect from a user’s point of view.

 But some online stores fail to meet expectations of their visitors.

-Put them to use to help your business flourish by delivering a great user experience, reducing cart abandonment rates, and turning first-time buyers into repeat customers.
+Follow these checkout page best practices to help your business flourish by delivering a great user experience, reducing cart abandonment rates, and turning first-time buyers into repeat customers.

 Tatsiana Levdikova is a Copywriter at https://www.aitoc.com/ who enjoys writing about e-commerce trends, marketing strategies, mobile app development, etc. She occasionally contributes to such websites as Clutch, Codementor, TNW, Datafloq, KDNuggets, Seeking Alpha, SitePoint, Becker’s Hospital Review, etc.